varun-suresh/varun-suresh.github.io/src/posts/2024-11-30-sentiment-classification.md

 ## Large Movie Review Dataset

 This [dataset](https://ai.stanford.edu/~amaas/data/sentiment/) contains 50k movie reviews (25k training and 25k test).
-There are an equal number of positive and negative reviews in this dataset
+There are an equal number of positive and negative reviews in this dataset.

 ## GPT-2